Beretta Pico

 The Beretta Pico is a small, semi-automatic pistol intended for concealed carry.
-It’s been discontinued by Beretta.
+It has been discontinued by Beretta.

 Design

 Specifications

 The Beretta Pico is chambered for the .380 ACP.

 The Beretta Pico measures 5.1 inches in length, 4 inches in height, and 0.725 inch in width; barrel length is 2.7 inches and the pistol weighs 11.5 ounces unloaded.
 The Pico is a Double Action Only (DAO) pistol.
 The frame of the gun is made of polymer.
 The slide is made mostly from stainless steel, with the exception of the iron sights.
 The Pico's magazine holds six rounds; one additional round can be held in the chamber.

 Features

 The Beretta Pico magazine release is of the paddle variety, but much smaller than is ordinary for a weapon employing this feature.
 This is to aid concealment and a snag-free draw.
 The design of this release means that it is also ambidextrous in nature.
 The iron sights can be removed and replaced with the use of a 1.3 mm hex key, as they are dovetailed into the slide of the pistol.
 The pistol also features a low profile slide stop and locks open on an empty magazine.
 Additionally, the internals of the pistol are removable to allow changing of grips, or to thoroughly clean the pistol, similar to the Beretta Nano.